No products in the cart.

-Thanks to the 2018 Farm Bill, CBD was removed from the Controlled Substance Act.
+The 2018 Farm Bill removed CBD from the Controlled Substance Act.
 While we can think of CBD as a beneficial substance, it would be incorrect to consider CBD a drug in the same way that narcotics are.

 What Does CBDa Stand For?